-- 8.2.
-The annual plan is aligned to the available staff resource establishment of twoofficers and this resource is deemed sufficient to ensure the coverage and effectiveness of internal audit activity.
+The audit plan is aligned to the available staff resource and this resource is deemed sufficient to ensure the coverage and effectiveness of internal audit activity.
 The remit of internal audit is not just related to financial control and therefore it is essential the skills mix within the team reflects this wider responsibility.
 Where necessary, to ensure an effective and credible audit service is provided then resources from external providers will be considered if it is deemed the audit team do not possess the required skills and knowledge.
-The employment of any external provider would be notified to the Audit Committee. - 8.3.
+The employment of any external provider would be notified to the Audit Committee.

 The CAE is responsible for ensuring that the resources of the internal audit section are sufficient to meet its responsibilities and achieve its objectives.
 If a situation arose whereby it was the opinion these resources were insufficient, this would be formally reported to the Chief Executive, and, to the Audit Committee.

-9. Relationship with external audit
+11. Relationship with external audit

-9.1.
 Both internal audit and external audit have a commitment to work together to ensure resources are effectively and efficiently deployed.
 The two meet regularly to support a cooperative, professional working relationship, share relevant information and coordinate the overall audit effort.
-9.2.

 We will tell each other of any significant issues which arise as soon as practicable, and of any changes or delays in agreed areas of reliance.
-We will also liaise during the planning stage of producing annual audit plans to ensure the timing and scope of our work makes the most of coverage and avoids duplication.
+We will also liaise during the planning stage of producing audit plans to ensure the timing and scope of our work makes the most of coverage and avoids duplication.
 External audit will have full and free access to all internal audit documentation.

-10. Compliance with PSIAS
+12. Compliance with PSIAS

-10.1.
 It is a requirement of PSIAS that an independent review must be commissioned at least once every five years by a qualified assessor.
 The purpose of the review is to give assurance that internal audit are operating in compliance with PSIAS.
 The timing, scope and appointment of the assessor will be reported to Audit Committee for approval.

-11. Review of the charter
+13. Review of the charter

-11.1.
 The charter will be reviewed annually by the CAE.
-The charter will be brought back to the Audit Committee for formal approval every three years, unless there is a significant change arising from the annual review.
+The charter will be brought back to the Audit Committee for formal approval every three years unless there is a significant change arising from the annual review.

-Graeme Simpson

-Group Manager Head of Corporate Services (Chief Audit Executive)
+Graeme SimpsonHead of Corporate Services

+(Chief Audit Executive)